ZhipingYang/XYChart/README.md

 UUChartView
 ===========

-Line and Bar of Chart
+Line and Bar of Chart, you can mark the range of value you want, and show the max or min values in linechart

 ![Flipboard playing multiple GIFs](https://github.com/ZhipingYang/UUChartView/raw/master/UUChartViewTests/UUChartView.gif)